Virtual Dissertation Groups

 Why it’s good: While advisors and committees are important, it can be incredibly helpful to discuss one’s work with peers in a lower-stakes environment, and it can be particularly enlightening to do so with those who take a different approach, outlook, or focus.
 Not only that, but there is evidence from psychological research that even just thinking about problems in relation to persons who are geographically distant can promote creative insights.
 With students in programs from many states, countries, and every continent,* Virtual Dissertation Groups is a great way to capture some of these benefits!

 Sound good?
-Then sign up for the Fall 2023 groups below!
+Then sign up below!

 [* At least, every continent with a philosophy Ph.D. program… sorry Antarctica]